Music of Guatemala: Modern popular music

 One of the better-known pop-rock bands during the 1980s and 90s was the group Alux Nahual.
 While this group has been separated since 1998, their recordings are still favoured by a certain age group of Guatemalan city-dwellers.
 In the teen pop genre, artists like Vanessa Spatz were exported internationally, with the support of Siempre En Domingo and toured broadly around Latin America.
 Her music being distributed worldwide by PolyGram.
 She retired as a performer in 1991 and continued her career as a producer and songwriter, co-producing the song "Email Me" for Jose Jose with Luny Tunes for the record label Bertelsmann Music Group known as BMG.

 Notable vocalists from the 20th century include Luis Galich, Roberto Rey, Herman May, Tania Zea, Karim May, and Elizabeth.

-Alternative Music in the 90s
+Alternative music

 Bands such as Bohemia Suburbana, Viernes verde, La Tona and E.x.t.i.n.c.i.o.n. were the cornerstone for the alternative rock movement of the 90s, during the time of the post-war in Guatemala.
 These bands still enjoy a level of success, mostly because during that time FM Radio (stations such as Doble S then renamed Atmosfera, FM Fenix, Metroestereo, La Marca) represented a huge push for rock bands.

 There were also underground movements during the 90s that went the opposite direction; with bands such as Pusher (metal), Fuerza X (hardcore), Domestic Fool (punk) among others setting new styles outside the mainstream movements.

 Recently there has been a documentary called "Alternativa" which documents the alternative and Garra Chapina movement from the 90s to this day.